Poem About Grief and Death

 Held by the Hollow

-Back when my mom gave up the fight,
+Back when my mom gave up on fight,

 My world collapsed without a sound.